yogsototh/Scratch/content/html/en/blog/Haskell-the-Hard-Way.md

 _Functional_

 Haskell is a functional language.
-If you come from imperative language, you'll have to re-learn everything.
+If you come from imperative language, you'll have to re-learn a lot.
-But you will discover a lot of new concepts!
+But you will discover many new concepts!

 _Smart Static Typing_